THE IQBAL ACADEMY ORDINANCE, 1962

 (3) The Director shall be responsible to the Governing Body for carrying out its decisions and for the proper administration of the office of the Academy.

-(a) grants from the Central Government and the Provincial Governments.
+(a) grants from the Federal Government and the Provincial Governments.

 (b) Fees from Members;

 (d) Proceeds from the sale of its publications and other sources.

 22. Audit. — The accounts of the Academy shall be audited annually by a qualified auditor appointed by the Governing Body.

 23. Prohibition on the use of name. — (1) No person or body of persons shall use the name of the Academy for any purpose other than that of reference to the Academy.

 (2) Any person or body of persons contravening the provisions of sub-section (1) shall be punishable with imprisonment for a term which may extend to six months, or with fine, or with both.

 24. [Repeal and savings, etc.] Omitted by the Federal Laws (Revision and Declaration)